 Codifying Shari'a: International Norms, Legality & the Freedom to Invent New Forms, 2 J. COMP.
 L. (British) 1 (2007) (with 11 present and former students in my Criminal Law Research Group, regarding our work in drafting an Islamic Penal Code for the Maldives under U.N.D.P. sponsorship).

 More publications can be found here.

-The Moral Vigilante and Her Cousins in the Shadows (August 4, 2014).
-U of Penn Law School, Public Law Research Paper No. 13-29. (forthcoming)
+Democratizing Criminal Law: Feasibility, Utility, and the Challenge of Social Change (October 24, 2016), U of Penn Law School, Public Law Research Paper No. 16-41. (forthcoming)